Why not burn coal?

-- New Zealand produces coking coal, a high quality coal from the West Coast which is mainly exported for steel making; and sub¬bituminous coal (thermal coal) burned in boilers for heat.
-This is found mainly in the Waikato and Southland and used for electricity generation at Huntly; by Fonterra to dry milk powder; and by many small users such as industries and hospitals.
+- New Zealand produces coking coal, a high quality coal from the West Coast which is mainly exported for steel making, and sub¬bituminous coal (thermal coal) burned in boilers for heat.
+This is found mainly in the Waikato, Canterbury and Southland and is used for electricity generation at Huntly, by Fonterra to dry milk powder, and by many small users such as industries, schools and hospitals.

-- There is one operating lignite mine in Southland: a low quality dirty fuel with high water content used mainly by Fonterra’s milk drying plant at Edendale.
+- There is one operating lignite mine in Southland.
+Lignite is a low quality, dirty fuel with high water content used mainly by Fonterra’s milk drying plant at Edendale.

-- The biggest coal miner has always been the state¬owned Solid Energy.
-However it is now in receivership and its assets are for sale.
-The biggest current producer of thermal coal is Bathurst Resources owned by overseas shareholders.
+- The biggest current producer of thermal coal is Bathurst Resources, owned by overseas shareholders.

 Coal use in New Zealand